Ask a doctor about a prescription for RANOLAZINE NORMON 750 mg PROLONGED-RELEASE TABLETS

 Consult your doctor before starting to take ranolazine:

-Other medications and Ranolazina Normon
+Other medicines and Ranolazine Normon

-Inform your doctor or pharmacist if you are taking, have taken recently or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Inform your doctor or pharmacist before taking ranolazine if you are using:
+Tell your doctor or pharmacist before taking ranolazine if you are using:

-Taking Ranolazina Normon with food and drinks
+Taking Ranolazine Normon with food and drinks

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before taking this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Do not take ranolazine if you are pregnant unless your doctor has told you that you can.
+You should not take ranolazine if you are pregnant unless your doctor has told you that you can.

-Driving and operating machinery
+Driving and using machines

-Ranolazina Normon contains sodium
+Ranolazine Normon contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

-The initial dose for adults is one 375 mg tablet taken twice a day.
+The initial dose for adults is one 375 mg tablet twice a day.
 After a period of time between 2 and 4 weeks, your doctor may increase the dose to achieve the desired effect.
-The maximum dose of ranolazine is 750 mg taken twice a day.
+The maximum dose of ranolazine is 750 mg twice a day.

 Use in children and adolescents